Abhijeetbyte/LaxDoc/README.md

 All these documents have a "common" format, and are used each time with some variations in the overall content such as date, time, and writing material or subject.

-Recreating entire documents manually or reusing them by editing them, using software like MS Word, etc. is practical only for small numbers.
+Recreating entire documents manually or reusing them by editing it, using software like MSword, etc. is practical only for small numbers.

-Using this method, it lacks quick searches like files by "date" or "short description".
-Also managing multiple pages inside a single word file will increase the risk of mismanagement and file corruption or sometimes software incompatibility.
+Using this method, it lacks **quick searches** like files by "date" or "short description".
+Also managing multiple pages inside a single word file, increases the risk of mismanagement and file corruption or sometimes software incompatibility.

 **To do:**

-It would be a good idea to create a dedicated computer application to serve this purpose, with features like, quick search, strictly typed document formats using [LaTex](https://www.latex-project.org/), light weight files and auto indexing, storage and management.
+It would be a good idea to create a dedicated computer application to serve this purpose, with quick search, strictly typed document formats using [LaTex](https://www.latex-project.org/), light weight files, auto indexing, storage and management features.